 - Warfarin – This is an anti-coagulant designed to stop blood clotting

-In a controlled study warfarin prolonged survival in lung cancer patients who were also receiving conventional therapy Survival for those on conventional therapy was 24 weeks while for those also getting warfarin it increased to 50 weeks.
+In a controlled study warfarin prolonged survival in lung cancer patients who were also receiving conventional therapy.
+Survival for those on conventional therapy was 24 weeks while for those also getting warfarin it increased to 50 weeks.

-References: Zacharski LR. et al. Effect of warfarin on survival in small-cell carcinoma of the lung.
+Reference: Zacharski LR. et al. Effect of warfarin on survival in small-cell carcinoma of the lung.
 Veterans Administration Study No. 75.
 JAMA 1981; 245: 831-5.

 Other therapies mentioned by Moss include BCG, benzaldehyde, caesium and rubidium, chinese herbs, particular vitamins and electrotherapy for which anecdotal reports suggest benefits.